 alkaline water.
 At 38°C (100.4°F) I don't know how a friend of mine can

-The change-room facilities are good with showers and storage tubs you take out to the pool area or lockers that you pay for.
+The change-room facilities are good with showers and storage tubs you take out to the pool area or lockers that you pay an additional charge for.

 If you want to lock yourself away from the world then these are the pools for you.

 The downside is that you hire them for 30 minutes at a time and you

 Children can use these pools with an adult.